Swimming pool cleaning basics: Learning how to care for your pool

 Run your pool cleaner

 Ideally, you should run your pool cleaner once a week.
-Doing so reduces the amount of chemicals you’ll need to add to the pool.
+Doing these pool cleaning basics will reduces the amount of chemicals you’ll need to add to the pool.
 After each use, you should check and clean out the filter of the cleaner.

 Shock your pool